 You don't have to pack, unpack, repack, or lug heavy baggage from one location to the next.

 You don't have to get in a car, figure out where you're going, or struggle with finding a parking space.

 You don't have to wait in line to book your excursions or pay extra for them.
-And you can be as active or as inactive as you'd like, with options from historical walking tours to hiking and biking trips.
-Biking along the Danube River was one of my last European River Yoga Cruise highlights, and it will be again in my upcoming Rhone River Yoga Cruise.
+You can be as active or as inactive as you'd like, with options from historical walking tours to hiking and biking trips.
+Biking along the Danube River was one of my last European River Yoga Cruise highlights, and it will be again in my upcoming Danube River Yoga Cruise.